Quantum coherence and the invisible Universe: Subradiance as a dark matter mechanism

-Extending the analysis of Sec.~\ref{sec:master equation} would quickly become prohibitive for even a moderate number of atoms.
-Furthermore, we have limited ourselves to transitions between the ground and first excited states.
-Realistic conditions would require initiating the system at higher internal energy levels.
-In order to generalize our analysis we now move to the framework of the Maxwell-Bloch equations (MBE), which are presented in Appendix \ref{app:MBE}.
+Extending the analysis of Sec.~\ref{sec:master equation} would quickly become computationally prohibitive for even a slight increase in the number of atoms.
+We thus move away from the discrete master equation framework and use a new set of equations which consists of the corresponding generalization to the continuum limit (see Appendix \ref{app:MBE}).

 We now study the propagation of an incident radiation field on a slab composed of an atomic gas, similar to what is often done in elementary radiative transfer analysis in astrophysics \cite{Rybicki1979}.
 The slab is of thickness $L$ along the $z$-axis and extends infinitely in perpendicular directions.
 This will allow us to compare the outcome of our analysis with known results.
 Within this context, the continuum equations determine the evolution of two quantities as a function of position $z$ and time $t$: the differential density $n'=n'_b -n'_a$, which corresponds to (half) of the population inversion with $n'_a$ and $n'_b$ (half) the densities of atoms in the lower and upper levels, respectively, and a function $\tilde{C}\left(z,z';t\right)$, which, when multiplied by the square of the dipole moment, stands for the two-point correlation function of the magnetization for a magnetic dipolar transition such as the 21~cm line (or the polarization for an electric dipole transition).
 Our equations include relaxation and dephasing time-scales $T_1$ and $T_2$, as well as a thermal equilibrium condition enforced on the time-scale $T_1$ through a corresponding differential density $n'_\mathrm{eq}=n'_{b,\mathrm{eq}} -n'_{a,\mathrm{eq}}<0$ set by the Boltzmann equation at the temperature of the gas $T_\mathrm{kin}$ (see equations \ref{eq:dn(z)}-\ref{eq:dC(z,z')}).
 This framework also allows us to independently trace the intensities due to spontaneous emission and stimulated processes (i.e., emission and absorption).
 As shown in Appendix \ref{app:MBE}, these intensities at $z=L$ are respectively given by (in units of energy per second per area)